-Northeast: Mishmi Hills and Brahmaputra
+Northeast: Nagaland and the Mishmi Hills

-Explore vast wetlands, marshy grasslands, lowland tropical forests, subtropical broadleaf forests with bamboo in the lower hills, and coniferous forests with rhododendron at higher elevations
+Explore vast wetlands, marshy grasslands, lowland tropical forests, subtropical broadleaf forests with bamboo in the lower hills, and coniferous forests with rhododendron at higher elevations.

 More Details About this Trip: